subvisual/blog/pages/posts/2014/09-september/42-overview-of-meteor-cordova-phonegap-integration.md

 retina_cover:
 tags:
   - development
+intro: "I recently started working on the second version of [Tripl.it](https://www.tripl.it/), a [mobile app](https://blog.groupbuddies.com/posts/35-dipping-the-toes-in-phonegap) we built with [PhoneGap](https://phonegap.com/)."
 ---

 I recently started working on the second version of [Tripl.it](https://www.tripl.it/), a [mobile app](https://blog.groupbuddies.com/posts/35-dipping-the-toes-in-phonegap) we built with [PhoneGap](https://phonegap.com/).